jackyzha0/jackyzha0.github.io/content/posts/ai-systems.md

 ### NFAI Systems
 NFAI, on the other hand, is a diverse and still rapidly evolving set of systems and algorithms.
 It is more of a grab-bag term, roughly meaning any sort of scientific mind design that is not GOFAI[^1].
 Under this umbrella are connectionist networks, which are networks composed of lots of simple units that are interconnected with various strengths.
 This paper will mostly focus on connectionism as a synecdoche for the greater umbrella of NFAI.

-Some classic examples of connectionist networks include convolutional neural networks (CNNs), which are a form of image classifiers[^4].
+Some classic examples of connectionist networks include convolutional [[thoughts/neural networks|neural networks]] (CNNs), which are a form of image classifiers[^4].
 These networks operate by applying filters or kernels to an input between layers of the network.
 Each of those filters have their own set of strengths that will learn and evolve over time to identify certain 'features' from the input.
 Similar to cell assemblies in animal perceptual systems, these filters assemble more complex patterns using smaller and simpler patterns[^5].

 These connectionist networks are very inspired by the structure of the brain, with its hierarchical patterns and compositional nature[^6], rather than the rational manipulation of symbols that is observed in GOFAI.